 An independent award-winning nutritionist, registered dietitian, best-selling author and mum.
 Azmina bridges the communications gap between consumer and the food industry by engaging the target audience, and translating scientific evidence into language consumers can understand.
 She has extensive networks with Key Opinion Leaders & national organisations, she works across Europe, and is co-founder of the award-winning #RDUK professional twitter chats.

-Almonds are lower in calories than the nutrition label says (Click photo for more)...Azmina is resident dietitian to patient.info and a media spokesperson to the British Dietetic Association.
+Fake news in nutrition could be bad for your health (Click photo for more)...Azmina is resident dietitian to patient.info and a media spokesperson to the British Dietetic Association.
 She has specialist experience in weight management, diabetes, sugar & carbs, behaviour change, heart disease, fun family eating and glycaemic index.
 She chairs Key Opinion Leader Roundtable events for brands, and works on projects across Europe, Canada and USA.
 (Oh, and she's dead keen on reaching emerging markets like India!)

 The Lorraine Show Little Black Dress Diet